Bill Hicks: Legacy

-Comedians who have cited Hicks as an inspiration include Joe Rogan, Dave Attell, Lewis Black, Patton Oswalt, David Cross, Russell Brand, Ron White, Frankie Boyle, Jimmy Dore, and Brendon Burns.
-The political cartoonist "Mr. Fish" described in 2022 how he learned from Bill Hicks.
+Comedians who have cited Hicks as an inspiration include Joe Rogan, Dave Attell, Lewis Black, Patton Oswalt, David Cross, Russell Brand, Ron White, Frankie Boyle, Jimmy Dore, Lee Camp and Brendon Burns.
+The political cartoonist "Mr. Fish" described in 2022 how he learned from Hicks.

 British actor Chas Early portrayed Hicks in the one-man stage show Bill Hicks: Slight Return, which premiered in 2004.
 The show was co-written by Early and Richard Hurst, and imagined Hicks's view of the world 10 years after his death.

 Hicks is mentioned in the 1999 British film Human Traffic.
 In the movie, the young and hip club-going protagonist, "Jip", praises Hicks as an alternative thinker, and explains that he needs to get a regular infusion of Hicks's insights.
 Before leaving his house to start on the movie's main adventure, Jip states: "... first a daily injection of the late prophet Bill Hicks ... just to remind me not to take life too seriously."
 He then watches a clip of one of Hicks's rants about drugs, and how they had never affected him badly.

 On February 25, 2004, British MP Stephen Pound tabled an early day motion titled "Anniversary of the Death of Bill Hicks" (EDM 678 of the 2003–04 session), the text of which reads:

 Hicks appeared in a flashback scene in writer Garth Ennis's Vertigo comic-book series Preacher, in the story "Underworld" in issue No. 31 (Nov.
 1997).

-Hicks is the subject of at least two tribute songs, including "Bill Hicks" released in 2000 by fellow Texan Ed Hamell of Hamell on Trial, and the 2007 “Bill Hicks” by Australian gypsy-blues group Juke Baritone and the Swamp Dogs.

-Rock band Clutch mentions Hicks in the song "How to Shake Hands" from their 2018 album, Book of Bad Decisions.
-"First thing that I'm gonna do is disclose all those U.F.O.s, put Jimi Hendrix on the 20-dollar bill, and Bill Hicks on a five note".

-Folk musician Roxanne de Bastion dedicated her 2012 song "Here's Tom with the Weather", inspired by the eponymous quote, to Bill Hicks.

-English songwriter-musician Charlie Dore wrote the folk ballad song, "When Bill Hicks Died", for her album, Cuckoo Hill, released in 2006.
+Criticism

+Some comedians and writers have been critical of Hicks's legacy since his death.
+Jimmy Carr, in his book The Naked Jape (co-written with Lucy Greeves), wrote that Hicks "was one of the most celebrated recent exponents of loud, impassioned political stand-up.
+When Hicks got it right, when he resisted the cheap shock tactics and hit his evangelical peak, it was awesome...
+But the truth is that even Hicks missed his mark a lot of the time, resulting in an act that was neither funny nor moving."
+Stewart Lee said Hicks's "first two albums have dated badly, with their adolescent potshots at inoffensive figures from popular culture, and self-conscious rock'n'roll cool."

+Dara Ó Briain has criticised what he calls "the hagiography that surrounds Bill Hicks", saying that "Hicks has become the poster boy for a rock-journalism view of comedy, one that thinks that the only decent comedy is a very angry kind.
+Which is absolute nonsense and has become a complete cliche in the industry."